matter-labs/zksync-lite-docs/docs/userdocs/tutorials/README.md

 <br>

-5. This is an L1 transaction (as you deposit funds from L1 to L2), and therefore the time for it to appear in a block depends on the fee that you set.
-Your funds will appear on L2 only after your transaction is processed on L1.
-If you have any difficulties, please check [Etherscan](https://etherscan.io/) to monitor the transaction.
+> This is an L1 transaction (as you deposit funds from L1 to L2), and therefore the time for it to appear in a block depends on the fee that you set

+> Your funds will appear on L2 only after your transaction is processed on L1 *(If you have any difficulties, please check [Etherscan](https://etherscan.io/) to monitor the transaction)*

 <p align="center">
   <img src="/D6.png" alt="Add Funds loading">